d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 ## Decoder-Only

-We have investigated encoder-only and encoder-decoder transformers.
-Alternatively, decoder-only transformers remove the entire encoder and the decoder sublayer with the encoder-decoder cross-attention from the original encoder-decoder architecture in :numref:`fig_transformer`.
+We have reviewed encoder-only and encoder-decoder transformers.
+Alternatively, decoder-only transformers remove the entire encoder and the decoder sublayer with the encoder-decoder cross-attention from the original encoder-decoder architecture depicted in :numref:`fig_transformer`.
 Nowadays, decoder-only transformers have been the de facto architecture in large-scale language modeling (:numref:`sec_language-model`), which leverages the world's abundant unlabeled text corpora via self-supervised learning.